What is a commercial lease?

 If you wish to renew, this can usually be arranged with your landlord.

-Alternatively, if you agreed a breakout clause with your landlord, either of you can use it to end the tenancy before the expiry date without violating the terms of your agreement.
+Alternatively, if you agreed a break clause with your landlord, either of you can use it to end the tenancy before the expiry date without breaching the terms of your agreement.

 What is the most common commercial lease agreement?

-Though there are several types of commercial lease agreements, the most common is a net lease.
-A net lease leaves the tenant responsible for a base rent payment.
-They will also have to pay any expenses attached to the property.
+There are several types of commercial lease agreements, but one of the most common is a net lease.
+A net lease leaves the tenant responsible for a base rent payment, along with any expenses attached to the property.

 Do you need a solicitor to draw up a commercial lease?

-Whilst it's not required for you to have a solicitor when drawing up a commercial property lease, it's strongly advised.
-As with any legal process, terms can get complicated and documents can get confusing.
-A solicitor will be able to support you and streamline the process.
+While it is not a legal requirement to have a solicitor when drawing up a commercial property lease, it is strongly advised.
+As with any legal process, terms can become complicated and documents can be confusing.
+A solicitor can support you and help streamline the process.

 Can a landlord refuse to renew a commercial lease?